Choline: Signs of Deficiency, Benefits, and Food Sources

 One of the qualities of E. coli is metabolizing choline.
 For the other group, they used the same bacteria, except an enzyme on the same strain of E. coli was mutated to affect its ability for choline metabolism.
 Basically, this group was unable to metabolize choline, while the other group of mice was.

-They collected blood samples to look at the choline level of mice.
+They collected blood samples to look at the choline levels of mice.
 Not surprisingly, the mice with the regular E. coli bacteria had much lower levels of serum choline than the group with the modified E. coli enzyme.
 They also noted that the group with the regular E. coli bacteria and lower choline levels also had reduced levels of DNA methylation which is often seen in choline deficiency.
 This group also had higher blood triglyceride and circulating leptin levels.
 They were more likely to develop fatty liver.
 When pregnant, these mice with lower choline levels also had more obsessive grooming habits and their offspring had higher levels of anxiety.

 This research clearly shows that your gut bacteria and gut microbiome can affect choline bioavailability and in some cases, may contribute to choline deficiency and related issues.
 Additionally, it’s important to note that the E. coli strain used in the group with lower choline levels is also known for colonizing the small intestines.
 Your small intestine is a primary place for nutrient absorption, thus if it’s affected by an overgrowth of bad bacteria, it can turn into an issue.
-In small intestinal bacterial overgrowth (SIBO), bad bacteria end up competing for nutrients and may impact nutrition absorption of iron, vitamin B12, and choline.
+In small intestinal bacterial overgrowth (SIBO), bad bacteria end up competing for nutrients and may impact nutritional absorption of iron, vitamin B12, and choline.

 choline